-Christine Walker, MA, MFA, guides group revelation, unifies visions, and draws stories together through visual thinking processes.
-Also called mind-mapping, strategic visualization, graphic facilitation, and visioning, visual thinking is a form of expression that comes naturally to children, though many people unlearn the ability as they grow into adults.
-Discovering latent visual thinking abilities and new ways of expression is an expansive experience.
+Christine Walker, MA, MFA, guides group revelation, unifies visions, and draws stories together through visual thinking processes, also called mind-mapping, strategic visualization, and graphic facilitation.
+Visioning and visual thinking come naturally to children, though many people unlearn those abilities as they grow into adults.
+Discovering latent visual thinking abilities and exercising the muscle of imagination expands human potential.

 Why visual thinking works for groups:

 If two or more of us are talking about an idea for which we each have a different framework, then our communication suffers.
 If we see where our thoughts intersect and contrast, then we discover opportunities for imagining and realizing visions together, along with greater empathy for each another and enhanced creativity and rationality for solving problems.

 In order to evolve careers or deepen personal growth, our individual visions must become more distinctive and relevant to our individual interests, talents, and desires.
 If we see where our choices have brought us and may take us in the future, then we can more truly fulfill our dreams.

 Why visual thinking works for groups of individuals:

 Organizations with thousands of employees or a handful must recognize and nurture strong individual intentions and talents while inspiring common goals for executives, managers, and staff.
 If we see where we fit in the bigger picture, we can more readily color our part.